priyankaprajapati132/Trecker/README.md

 # Trecker
 I have added dummy conneciton string
-I have ceated the procedure for insertion of steps in DB The DBScripts is kept in the separate fiel TreckerDBScript
+I have ceated the procedure for insertion of steps in DB The DBScripts is kept in the seprate file TreckerDBScript